Compare Vitamins and Supplements: Multivitamins, Omega-3s & Turmeric

 Compare Vitamins and Supplements: Fish Oil Supplements

-One of the fastest-growing supplements available, the U.S. accounts for almost 78% of the over $5.6 billion global omega-3 supplement market with annual growth predicted at 8.6% through 2028.
-The Mayo Clinic considers omega-3 fatty acids essential for good health, reducing heart disease risk, lowering blood pressure, triglycerides and cholesterol and providing inflammatory relief for those suffering from rheumatoid arthritis.
+The U.S. accounts for almost 78% of the over $5.6 billion global omega-3 supplement market, with annual growth predicted at 8.6% through 2028.
+The Mayo Clinic considers omega-3 fatty acids essential for good health†, reducing heart disease risk†, lowering blood pressure†, triglycerides† and cholesterol† and providing inflammatory relief† for those suffering from rheumatoid arthritis†.

-As with multivitamins—and any other nutritional supplement for that matter—it’s important to read the product label carefully to identify the meaningful differences in omega-3 supplements.
+As with multivitamins and any other nutritional supplement, it’s important to read the product label carefully to identify the meaningful differences in omega-3 supplements.
 You want to consume adequate levels of EPA and DHA—and not pay too much for them.
 Below is a comparison of Cooper Complete Advanced Omega-3 and two top-selling brands, Nordic Naturals® Ultimate Omega® and Nature Made® Fish Oil.

 While Nature Made Fish Oil is attractively priced—making it a top-selling supplement—it actually costs almost 10% more than Cooper Complete Advanced Omega 3 for the amount of EPA and DHA consumed with each serving.
-Nordic Natural Ultimate Omega, on the other hand, contains 8% less EPA and DHA at a cost almost 40% higher than Cooper Complete Advanced Omega-3.
+Nordic Natural Ultimate Omega, on the other hand, contains 8% less EPA and DHA at a cost that’s 30% higher than Cooper Complete Advanced Omega-3.

 Turmeric Curcumin Supplement